The Acquisition Journey: What The First Month Is Like After Closing A Business

 “It's been every bit as challenging as they told me,” Ken laughs.
 “But I’m very excited about the future.”

 Ken actually went through the training in record time, closing on his business just four months after bringing it to our Investment Committee – a much more abbreviated timeframe than we’re used to seeing.
-In fact, he was so impressed by Acquira’s process that he ended up becoming a partner in the company.
-Thanks to that, we have a unique amount of access to him and his business and we’ll be sharing deep insights behind the scenes of Ken’s acquisition journey.
+In fact, he was so impressed by Acquira’s process that he became a partner in the company.
+Thanks to that, we have a unique amount of access to him and his business, and we’ll be sharing deep insights behind the scenes of Ken’s acquisition journey.

 And even though that journey has really just begun, there are still many takeaways.
 From accounting to payroll, things seemed to keep popping up that Ken wasn’t expecting.